onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Permanent record, but for those with the most influence - if we'll be legible to the system - the system should be legible to us - it's only fair

 meritocracy

+the market myth - constitutive vs the other rules

 when there isn't huge wealth to steal there's less need for security and worry